• Skip to primary navigation

 Recipe FAQs

-Moules Mariniere or French Mussels is a classic French dish made with fresh mussels cooked with butter, garlic, white wine, and cream.
+Moules Mariniere or French Mussels is a classic French dish with fresh mussels cooked with butter, garlic, white wine, and cream.
+It is often served with a side of crispy fries or crusty bread to soak up the delicious broth.

 How to buy fresh mussels?